Robert-van-Engelen/MultiPC/readme.md

 - switch programs from within a running program
 - use `TEXT`, unless you go back to `BASIC` before switching programs

+Recommended:

+- press CA (SHIFT CLS) after switching programs, because UP/DOWN keys to jump to the currently executing line of BASIC will not work and may hang.
+If that happens, hold a key and RESET at the same time to recover.

 The following instructions use a cassette interface (CE-126P or CE-124).
 If you do not have a cassette interface, then type over the BASIC installer code and `RUN` (instead of DEF-A) to verify it and install.

 ## SHARP PC-1350 with 16KB RAM card

 Installation:

-Play the multi16.wav file and `CLOAD` then press DEF-A to install
+Play the multi16.wav file and `CLOAD` then press DEF-A to install.
+This shows:
+`*123456789` with 10 program slots available and the current slot is `0`.

 Usage: